goauthentik/authentik/website/docs/sources/discord/index.md

 ### Store OAuth info in attribute and create avatar attribute from Discord avatar

 :::info
-Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under the 'Protocol settings'.
+Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under 'Protocol settings'.
 :::

 :::info